 The role of welfare interventions is to support, not just the child, but the whole family.
-We can also offer support for families in the form of home visits, to discuss anything and provide support for anything that is having a detrimental effect on the family.
+We can offer support for families in the form of home visits, to discuss anything and provide support for any issues that may be having a detrimental effect on the family.

 We can assist families who are in financial trouble, for whatever reason, with Foodbank vouchers and accessing the Foodbank.
 We offer support with referrals and appointments to NELFT, Medway’s Young Person’s Wellbeing service, and will support both the child and the parent through the whole process.

 Welfare Support will also attend and support in various meetings, assessments, referrals and reviews.

 If you would like more information about this, please contact Miss Jones at The Rowans on 01634 338803.

 At The Rowans, we are passionate about providing the best school experience possible.

 We offer a broad and balanced curriculum, as well as various after school clubs, rewards and enrichment activities.
 Our holistic approach ensures that every child is given the opportunity to make academic, social and emotional progress.

 One in ten children and young people aged 5 to 16 has a clinically diagnosed mental health disorder and around one in seven has less severe problems

 Mental health affects how well we feel, and how we cope with the obstacles and challenges we face in life.